The Outwaters: Critical response

-Meagan Navarro of Bloody Disgusting commended the film for "[transforming] the found footage format into something far more transgressive", and wrote that, "Banfitch mercilessly lulls viewers with a soothing intro before ripping open a dark abyss beneath them, flinging them into an immersive pit of visceral madness."
-Grace Detwiler, writing for Rue Morgue, stated that the film "will likely be most effective for viewers who are strongly affected by the power of suggestion."
-Asserting that the film's handling of characterization is both its greatest fault and its greatest achievement, she added that "Banfitch has a clear talent for character development, which is thrown out the window as soon as the true horror begins.
+Meagan Navarro of Bloody Disgusting commended the film for "[transforming] the found footage format into something far more transgressive" and wrote that "Banfitch mercilessly lulls viewers with a soothing intro before ripping open a dark abyss beneath them, flinging them into an immersive pit of visceral madness".
+Grace Detwiler, writing for Rue Morgue, stated that the film "will likely be most effective for viewers who are strongly affected by the power of suggestion".
+Asserting that the film's handling of characterization is both its greatest fault and its greatest achievement, she added, "Banfitch has a clear talent for character development, which is thrown out the window as soon as the true horror begins.
 Yet, getting to know his cast of characters only makes watching their annihilation more gut-wrenching in the end."